LuisAlejandro/pypicontents/README.rst

 ..

-    Hint: Use a module finder tool like [snakefood](https://bitbucket.org/blais/snakefood) or [modulefinder](https://docs.python.org/2/library/modulefinder.html) to search for imports in your project, then use pypicontents to search which packages contain them.
+    Hint: Check out `Pip Sala Bim`_.

 Known Issues
 ~~~~~~~~~~~~

 * Some packages have partial or totally absent data because of some of these
   reasons:
-    1. Some packages depend on other packages outside of `stdlib`.
+    1. Some packages depend on other packages outside of ``stdlib``.
 We try to
        override these imports but if the setup heavily depends on it, it will fail anyway.
-    2. Some packages are broken and error out when executing `setup.py`.
+    2. Some packages are broken and error out when executing ``setup.py``.
     3. Some packages are empty or have no releases.
 * If a package gets updated on PyPI and the change introduces or deletes
   modules, then it won't be reflected until the next index rebuild.
 You
-  should check for the `version` field for consistency.
+  should check for the ``version`` field for consistency.
 Also, if you need a
   more up-to-date index, feel free to download this software and build your own
   index.